 Gay rights in Sweden

-Sweden is rated gay-friendly and the law aims to protect your right to be who you are.
+Swedish law aims to protect your right to be who you are.

-We all know that laws and regulations have a big impact on everyday life.
+Laws and regulations have a big impact on everyday life.
 Over the last decades Sweden has taken important steps to ensure that the LGBTQI (lesbian, gay, bisexual, transgender and queer) community enjoys the same rights and opportunities as everyone else.

 Some more recent laws that have been passed are gender-neutral wedding laws (2009), adoption rights for gay and lesbian couples (2003), insemination rights for lesbians (2005), and a prohibition of discrimination based on sexual orientation added to the Swedish constitution (2011).